All plants need some form of care, be it big or small...

 The good thing is, all green+co plants come with easy to understand, simple guides that tell you or your gift recipient exactly how to keep your green things, well... green.

 As a general rule of thumb, all plants need two things - light and water.

 H2O - a similar rule applies to watering plants.
 They all need it, but at different times and in varying levels.
 One of the biggest causes of killing a plant is 'wet feet' which means your guy's been over watered.
-It's actually better to under water a plant (which you'll notice because the leaves may droop or drop off, or the soil will feel dry).
-A great way to remember how and when to water something is to do it once a week, on the same day, at the same time.
-For plants that need more water, 1-2 cups is a good guide, for plants that need less, 1/2 a cup or even a 1/4 cup will suffice (oh, and humans like tea and coffee, plants don't!
+It's actually better to under-water a plant (which you'll notice because the leaves may droop or drop off, or the soil feels dry).
+A great way to remember how and when to water something is to do it once a week, on the same day, at roughly the same time.
+For smaller plants that need more water, 1-2 cups is a good guide, for plants that need less, 1/2 a cup or even a 1/4 cup will suffice (oh, and humans like tea and coffee, plants don't!
 Don't pour the last of your cuppa in the pot, trust us, it won't end well...).

 HONEY, I KILLED THE PLANT - we know people lead busy lives and sometimes forget the rules (come on, we've all done it), so if your plant needs some extra TLC, get in touch with us (make sure you send us some pics so we can see what the symptoms are).
 In most cases, if we can determine that the little guy's still kickin and just needs a holiday, we may be able to arrange something for you or at least offer you some tips on what to do to bring it back to life (no CPR skills required).